 This post contains affiliate links, which means I may make a small commission off items you buy at no extra charge to you 🙂

 Second, this recipe is actually really quite quick.
 Yes, it takes 90 minutes to cook.
 But it only takes 10 minutes or less to prepare the chicken in the pan, and then it’s ready to eat right out of the oven.
 So you only use one pot, one cutting board, and you can essentially clean you kitchen before dinner even starts with all that free time.
-John and I like to go for a walk in the evenings.
-So, often I’ll throw the chicken in the oven and then we’ll walk and come home to a tasty feast.
-It makes the house smell incredible too!
+John and I like to take the kids biking or for a walk outside and come home to cooked chicken.
+The house always smells delicious when we walk in!

 Pin it for later